Rewriting project history for fun and profit

-With more organisation it allows multiple team members to work on a project separately and then combine their work at a later date.
+With more organisation it allows multiple team members to work on the same project separately and simultaneously, then combine their work at a later date.

 Due to inexperience and learning-by-doing the early project history of the front panel is slightly broken.
 In particular a significant number of files are in the history that should have been excluded.
 In addition the first four commits are incomplete, and do not contain all the required source files.
 By about the fifth commit the project is complete, containing all required source and configuration files, but at this point still also containing unwanted intermediate (non-source) files.

 It isn't possible to simply edit the history directly, as each commit "depends" on the previous one with strong integrity-checking.
 Git uses a system that resembles a blockchain.
 This is excessive for a one-user RCS but essential to shared Git projects.

 A "rebase" operation allows us to create an alternative history and apply all subsequent changes to that history, leaving us with a new chain of commits almost identical to the original but with the alterations we specify.

 Typically the original history will be retained until a garbage collection operation removes it, unless the original history is still referenced somewhere.
 My preference is to "name" the old history so it is retained, then run comparisons between the old and the new history.
-This is critical as "rebase" is one of the few operations with irreversible consequences
+This is critical as "rebase" is one of the few operations in GIT with potentially irreversible consequences.